 As a result of the Covid-19 pandemic the Constabulary have established a specific command model to focus specifically on our response to the disease.
 This command structure has been set up in collaboration with Suffolk Constabulary and enables a consistent approach to our activity both in each force and across the extensive "joint" collaborated services.
 This command structure operates a Gold-Silver-Bronze model with Gold Command operating across both forces, and a Silver Command nominated in each force.
 A Strategic Gold plan has been written which is then implemented by the Silvers at a tactical level.
 Each Silver has designed a set of Silver principles that form a plan which then governs the tactical response in each county.
-Even with the change back to an adapted business as usual model, the Gold and Silver commanders have been maintained and activity has increased over recent weeks due to the increase in infection rates.

-Force sickness levels have been monitored on a daily basis and all officers and staff who are symptomatic remain off work for the required number of days.
-Clear guidance has been provided to those living with someone displaying symptoms about the requirement to self-isolate and those deemed vulnerable were previously provided laptops to enable them to effectively work from home.
-This approach has been sustained and wherever possible, people who are able to effectively work from home continue to be supported to do so.
-A prioritised approach to testing has been introduced to ensure all those eligible have access to this service, improving the accuracy of sickness levels and enabling a swifter return to work of people not infected with the disease.
-In the first wave force sickness levels were much lower than expected although business continuity planning had been completed to enable a graduated response to service delivery should this have been required.
-However, in more recent times, sickness rates are clearly starting to increase, no doubt linked to the increase in community testing but also the track and trace process within the community.
+Force sickness levels have been monitored on a daily basis and all officers and staff who are symptomatic remain off work for the required 7 days.
+Clear guidance has been provided to those living with someone displaying symptoms about the requirement to self-isolate for 14 days and those deemed vulnerable and in receipt of a Government letter, have been provided laptops to enable them to effectively work from home.
+In more recent times an approach to testing has been introduced to ensure all those eligible have access to this service, improving the accuracy of sickness levels and enabling a swifter return to work of people not infected with the disease.
+It has been surprising that the force sickness levels have been much lower than expected although business continuity planning had been completed to enable a graduated response to service delivery should this have been required.

-The organisation had to quickly adapt to the pandemic and also the Government regulations in relation to legislation and social distancing measures in the workplace.
-Operational activity had to be changed quickly and business as usual processes were amended to ensure the safety of officers and the community were of primary concern.
-Whilst some activities continued, some approaches were modified to ensure compliance with these regulations.
-Examples of these include amendments to arrest and interview policies and the extension of agile working to ensure people were equipped with appropriate technology to enable them to work from home where their role permits it.
+The organisation has been forced to quickly adapt to the pandemic and also the Government regulations in relation to stay at home messaging and their directions in relation to social distancing.
+Operational activity has had to be changed quickly and business as usual processes have been amended to ensure the safety of officers and the community are paramount.
+Whilst some activities have continued, some approaches have needed to be modified to ensure compliance with these regulations.
+Examples of these include amendments to arrest and interview policies and the extension of agile working to ensure people are equipped with appropriate technology to enable them to work from home where their role permits it.

 Owing to the changes which have taken place across the county other changes have resulted for the Constabulary.
-Owing to the restrictions of social distancing, a large number of home visits which would normally be taking place by officers and staff with both offenders and victims have had to be conducted in other ways, such as via phone, via Skype or from outside in the garden and alternative methods for securing evidence in statement form have been introduced.
+When the Government took the decision to close schools, this resulted in our Safer Schools Partnership team being redeployed to support other areas within the force.
+Owing to the restrictions of social distancing, a large number of home visits which would normally be taking place by officers and staff with both offenders and victims have had to be conducted in other ways, such as via phone, via Skype or from outside in the garden.

-The impact of the restrictions initially resulted in reductions in crimes being reported to the Constabulary however this demand has now returned to what would be described as pre-Covid levels.
-However, concerns remain that a number of people, notably those suffering domestic and sexual abuse in the home, are less able to make contact with agencies to report concerns and that as a result, some hidden harm may remain unreported.
+The impact of the restrictions have resulted in reductions in crimes being reported to the Constabulary and there are concerns that a number of people, notably those suffering domestic and sexual abuse in the home, are less able to make contact with agencies to report concerns.
 As a result, various methods have been adopted in an attempt to facilitate this contact such as online chat, newsletters for school children and videos for children providing guidance on staying safe online, all undertaken in collaboration with partners across the county.
-In addition to this, the force have also had to balance increasing demands relating to Government regulations and legislation and to ensure internal processes are structured to ensure timely and proportionate responses to reported breaches